 Generally, the limb-length inequality 2-6 cm at skeletal maturity requires intervention.

 A limb-length inequality of 2 cm can be equalized with a shoe lift

 Limb-length inequalities of more than 5 cm are difficult to treat with a shoe lift.
 Epiphysiodesis of the contralateral limb to arrest the growth at an appropriate time can restore limb-length equality in most of these cases.
 A limb lengthening procedure of the ipsilateral limb may be indicated for more projected limb-length inequalities >5 cm, especially in children with short stature.

 Epiphysiodesis is done at age of 11 years in females and age 13 years in males but it can vary depending on the patient’s skeletal age and the degree of the limb-length inequality.

-Epihysiodesis inhibits growth and works only in patient who are left with growth potential.
+Epiphysiodesis inhibits growth and works only in a patient who is left with growth potential.
 Thus it is not suitable for patients who have reached skeletal maturity or do not have required period before they reach the maturity.

 Lengthening is usually performed with corticotomy and gradual distraction and is performed on the involved side.

 The expected goal is limb-length equality in posteromedial tibial bowing is within 1 cm at skeletal maturity.

 Subscribe to our Newsletter and get latest publications on Musculoskeletal Health your email inbox.